| A I B I C I D I E I F I G I H I I I J I K I L I M I N I O I P I Q I R I S I T I U I V I W I X I Y I Z

 No-cost mortgage

-In a no-cost mortgage, the lending institution pays all of the closing costs in exchange for the borrower paying a higher interest rate.
+In a no-cost mortgage, the lending institution pays all closing costs in exchange for the borrower paying a higher interest rate.
 This benefits the lender in that they can then sell the mortgage on a secondary market for more because of the higher rate.
 It benefits a borrower who plans on staying in a property for less than five years.
 They save the closing costs and aren’t saddled with a higher interest rate for 15 or 30 years.

 Note rate

 Also called nominal rate, this is the amount of interest set for a loan used to calculate the monthly payment on a mortgage.
 Clients often confuse the note rate with the annual percentage rate.
-But the APR is actually used to compare what it would cost for a specific loan with a certain lender, adding all their particular fees in.
+However, the APR is used to compare what it would cost for a specific loan with a certain lender, adding all their particular fees in.

 Related Article